Learning Encoding-Decoding Direction Pairs to Unveil Concepts of Influence in Deep Vision Networks: Proposed Method

 which is equal to the weighted average of elements in $\{\zeta_k\}$ with each element being weighted by $\zeta_k^{\nu}$, $\nu \ge 1, \nu \in \R^+$ a sharpening factor.
 This aggregation may be seen as a soft differentiable version of the $\max$ operation, since the largest value in the set $\{\zeta_k\}$ is weighted with the largest weight.

-\textbf{Excessively Active Classifier Loss ($\loss^{eac}$)} This loss penalizes excessively large clusters to prevent trivial solutions where all inputs are assigned to a single cluster.
+\textbf{Excessively Active Classifier Loss ($\loss^{eac}$)} This loss penalizes excessively large clusters to prevent trivial solutions in which all inputs are assigned to a single cluster.
 It relies on a hyper-parameter $\rho \in (0,1)$, similar to sparse autoencoders \cite{sparse-autoencoder}, which sets a proportional bound on cluster size.
-The unreduced formula for the $i$-th cluster is below, with $\gamma > 1, \gamma \in \R^+$ as a sharpening factor, $1-\rho$ normalizing the loss in the range $[0,1]$ and $\p$ varying across all pixels and image representations in the concept dataset:
+With $\ypi \in [0,1]$ denoting the membership of patch $\p$ for cluster $i$ (Section \ref{sec:UIBE}), the unreduced loss formula for the $i$-th cluster is below, with $\gamma > 1, \gamma \in \R^+$ as a sharpening factor, $1-\rho$ normalizing the loss in the range $[0,1]$, and $\p$ varying across all pixels and image representations in the concept dataset:

 The final loss uses $\RE$: $\loss^{eac} = \RE(\{\loss^{eac}_i, i \in \{0,1,...,I-1\}\})$